+The funded studentship is intended for writing a PhD dissertation in the framework of a Leverhulme-funded project led by Professor Dagmar Divjak in collaboration with Dr Petar Milin.
+Over five years the team will develop new, accurate ways of describing speakers' linguistic knowledge, by combining experimentation with computational simulations that mimic the way in which humans learn.
 The aim is to lead a step-change in research on language and language learning by capturing the linguistic knowledge adult speakers build up when they are exposed to a language in natural settings.
 These insights will help with the development of strategic language teaching materials to transform the way in which we teach foreign languages.

-More information about the project can be found here: https://outofourminds.shef.ac.uk
+More information about the project can be found here: https://outofourminds.bham.ac.uk

 The post offers the opportunity to join a multidisciplinary team consisting of linguists, psychologists and computer scientists.
 You will receive training and development in corpus linguistics and psycholinguistics, in advanced statistical data analysis as well as in computational modelling and software engineering, according to your interests and future career plans.

-In addition, it is an advantage but not a requirement that the candidate has one or more of the following qualifications:
+In addition, it is an advantage but not a requirement that the candidate has one or more of the following:

-• experience in designing and running language experiments, using a range of designs and technologies
+• experience collecting data using a range of behavioral and computational methods

-• knowledge of statistics for data analysis
+• knowledge of statistics for language-data analysis

 Applications for this studentship should be sent to the College of Arts and Law Graduate School: [email protected]

-Applicants are required to submit the following:
+Applicants are required to submit:

 • A CV listing any publications